spencerc99/spencerc99.github.io/content/experiments/100posts/dance/dance.md

 ---
-title: "92 - dance"
+title: "93 - dance"
 date: "2021-12-17"
 tags: ["100posts"]
-description: "I think dancing really teaches you to trust your instinct for what's "right" broadly, as in everything I do has value for no reason other than the fact that I chose to do it.
-It's an exercise in asserting yourself and trusting yourself to do things that you like."
+description: I think dancing really teaches you to trust your instinct for what's "right" broadly, as in everything I do has value for no reason other than the fact that I chose to do it.
+It's an exercise in asserting yourself and trusting yourself to do things that you like.
 show_home: true
+emojis: ["🕺"]
 ---
 Last weekend I had a big milestone.
 I danced in a performance for this dance workshop I've been involved with for the past 2.5 months, around 8 practices leading up to a performance.